-Every year, Western Reserve Historical Society (WRHS) commemorates and celebrates the history, spirit, and life of one of America’s greatest heroes of social justice and equality – Rev. Dr. Martin Luther King, Jr. This year, WRHS continues this tradition by creating a unique online Martin Luther King, Jr. Day resource.
-On this day of reflection, take the time to experience this curated collection of free digital programs, activities, and content you can safely explore from home!
+Western Reserve Historical Society (WRHS) celebrates the history, spirit, and life of Rev. Dr. Martin Luther King, Jr. one of America’s greatest heroes of social justice and equality.
+This year, WRHS commemorates Dr. King’s legacy by offering a unique online Martin Luther King, Jr. Day resource.
+On this day of reflection, experience a curated collection of free digital programs, activities, and content you can safely explore from home!

 Observed each year on the third Monday in January, Martin Luther King Jr. Day is an annual day of service that celebrates the Civil Rights leader’s life and legacy.
 This “day on, not a day off,” is the only federal holiday designated as a national day of service to encourage all Americans to volunteer and work to improve their communities.
 Below you will find just a handful of the countless individuals who dedicated their lives to the betterment of their families, neighbors, and community.
 These individuals are featured in the Cleveland History Center’s Cleveland Starts Here® exhibit, sponsored by the Jack, Joseph and Morton Mandel Foundation.